wwmill/pricepredictor/README.md

 fft_alg(prices, time, number of days to predit for, number of frequencies with maximum amplitude to use)

-arma(prices[::(numer to condense data by)], number of values in the past to look at to see how correlated it is)
+arma(prices[::(number to condense data by)], number of values in the past to look at to see how correlated it is)

 Set result to the specific output you want to plot in plotting the full dataset cell.